Smart Grid Lessons for Illinois Water Utilities

 There are many analogies and lessons from the electric smart grid journey that can be applied to help our public water utilities here in Illinois.
 Before smart grid, electric utilities were reactive – they didn’t know when there were outages until customers called them in and they didn’t know where or why they occurred until after-the-fact.
 Similarly, today residents alert the water utility to inform them of a leak and even the best-run water utilities don’t know when leaks begin or why.
 These lessons are needed now, more than ever due to the increasing age and vulnerability of the water infrastructure that runs under our cities.
 Each year there are more than 240,000 main breaks across the country and the frequency is increasing.
 According to a study by Utah State University, main breaks have increased 27% in the last six years due to pipes outlasting their intended lifespan.
 These leaks lead to 2.1 trillion gallons of water lost, costing our cities $2 billion.

 Smart technologies enable data-driven decision making.

-Today, “smart grid” technologies exist that give municipalities unprecedented visibility into their systems to prevent main breaks and reduce water loss.
+Today, “smart grid” technologies exist giving municipalities unprecedented visibility into their systems to prevent water main breaks and reduce water loss.
 By connecting smart sensors that measure flow and pressure with existing SCADA data and machine learning analytics software, utilities can now achieve continuous system condition assessment.
 These technologies learn from historic patterns to develop a prediction of what flow and pressure should be which, when compared to real time data, can show when leaks occur.
-And since most leaks don’t surface, small leaks can run for months or years undetected costing thousands and thousands of dollars.
+Also, since most leaks don’t surface, small leaks can run for months or years undetected costing thousands and thousands of dollars.
 Small leaks also lead to large, disruptive and costly main breaks so catching them while they’re small can prevent unnecessary safety risk, traffic disruptions, negative headlines, and boil orders.
 Gaining this new insight enables utility staff to reduce their non-revenue water (NRW), shift repair work from overtime to planned work, and achieve sustainability goals by using less water and reducing electric use and greenhouse gas (GHG) emissions.

 Unfortunately, technology alone is not the answer.